 “It’s as much fun to scare as be scared.” — Vincent Price

 The snow on our back deck disappeared in the rain last week but there’s still a chill in the air.
 I’m wearing my cozy cat slippers, sipping a mug of hot tea and tempted to get a blanket but that might put me to sleep.
 Thank you for taking a few minutes to join me.
 I hope this finds you cozy wherever you are.
 As promised, today’s post is a look at the latest limited edition from Sweet Reads Box, the Spring Thriller Box.
 Like the monthly boxes, this one offered a new novel, something to eat and drink and some bookish treats tied to the story — in this case a thriller, perfect for a chilly day.

 Continue reading Sweet Reads Box: The Limited Edition Spring Thriller Box + A giveaway!

-I received the books in this post for review purposes.
+I received the products in this post for review purposes.
 All opinions are my own.

-I received Spray Art and Photo Pearls for free in exchange for an honest review.
-All opinions are my own (with some chiming in from my kids).
+I received the pieces in this post in exchange for an honest review.
+All opinions are my own.